aorczyk/g-suite-stack-overflow/README.md

    - in the menu select "Publish" and "Deploy as web app",
    - select "Project version" as "New", add some description, "Execute the app as": Me, "Who has access to the app": "Only myself" or if you want to publish it in your company select "Anyone within ...",
    - copy "Current web app URL" and run it in a browser or click link in "Test web app for your latest code".
+   - after first deploy set a web app URL in "Config.gs" in APP_CONFIG.appUrl, save the file and deploy the app again.

 ### In the project I used:
  - [Google Apps Script](https://developers.google.com/apps-script/overview) - backend and running environment